 - All sales lines have a Sale & Transaction Date

 - I have dealt with Incomplete lines via adjustments & Calculations in the Template.
 Manually editing sales lines should be a solution of last resort

 - All sales files are brought down to zero invalid lines where possible

 Costs are managed under the Sales directory.
 This is where you can add expenses to be recouped from your artists’ royalties.
 Costs are created either within the application or via the cost Excel import.
 You can match costs against the catalogue, or directly against a contract.
-For more information on how to create costs, please visit the Costs chapter in our documentation.
+For more information on how to create costs, please visit the How To Create Costs chapter in our Getting Started Guide.

 Now that Curve holds all of your metadata, and all of your sales & costs data, you can start creating statements.
 A Period allows you to select which Contracts to create a statement for, and which sales and costs to include in the royalty calculation.
-For more information on how to create a Period, please visit the Create A Period chapter in our documentation.
-Please keep this task list close by when creating & validating your Period.
+For more information on how to create a Period, please visit the How To Run a Period & Create Statements chapter in our Getting Started Guide.

 When creating your first Period, you may consider doing a parallel run with your previous royalty accounting setup.
 In this parallel run, you can create statements for the latest accounting period on both Curve and your current setup.
 Comparing the results of these parallel runs often proves to be an effective way to flag any discrepancies that crept in during the onboarding process.